-- 1. ABABABA \rightarrow (AB) (AB) (AB) A \rightarrow (AB) A - 2.
-AABAABAA \rightarrow A(AB)A(AB)AA \rightarrow A(AB)A(AB)AA - 3.
-ACABABA \rightarrow AC(AB) (AB) A \rightarrow AC(AB) A
+- 1. $ABABABA \rightarrow (AB) (AB) (AB)A \rightarrow (AB)^A$. - 2. $AABAABAA \rightarrow A(AB)A(AB)AA \rightarrow A(AB)^A(AB)^AA$. - 3. $ACABABA \rightarrow AC(AB) (AB)A \rightarrow AC(AB)^A$.

-The first example represents a very common and straightforward situation where repeating pairs have been combined yielding a compact rule.
-If we derived the rule (ABA)B(ABA) for this example, it would goes against the alternating AB pattern and would also make the rule less flexible by requiring elements of greater width to be squeezed into a face of arbitrary size.
+The first example represents a very common and straightforward situation where repeating pairs have been combined, yielding a compact rule.
+If we derived the rule $(ABA)^B(ABA)^$ for this example, it would go against the alternating AB pattern and would also make the rule less flexible by requiring elements of greater width to be squeezed into a face of arbitrary size.
 In the second example, the repeated pattern AA is not merged based on our observation.
-Otherwise this would have resulted in the rule (AA)B(AA)B(AA), which is likely to be much less visually interesting when stretched.
+Otherwise, this would have resulted in the rule $(AA)^B(AA)^B(AA)^$, which is likely to be much less visually interesting when stretched.

-While it is certainly possible to detect higher-level patterns in a face and perform different groupings, obtaining rules that maintain coherent structure over multiple floors is difficult and thus should be imposed by the user through multiple levels of face subdivision.
-Consider the facades of two floors where pattern 3 is directly below pattern 1 (C might represent a door, while B represents a window).
-Using a higher-level rule for only pattern 1 (or pattern 3) might ruin the vertical coherence between the two floors by adding extra instances of columns to the associated floor of a novel building.
-Our set of rules does not attempt to infer highlevel and multi-floor structure but, in practice, yields good coherence and compactness in a variety of situations.
+Although it is certainly possible to detect higher level patterns in a face and perform different groupings, obtaining rules that maintain coherent structure over multiple floors is difficult and thus should be imposed by the user through multiple levels of face subdivision.
+Consider the facades of two floors where pattern 3 is directly below pattern 1 (C might represent a door, where B represents a window).
+Using a higher level rule for only pattern 1 (or pattern 3) might ruin the vertical coherence between the two floors by adding extra instances of columns to the associated floor of a novel building.
+Our set of rules does not attempt to infer high level and multifloor structure but, in practice, yields good coherence and compactness in a variety of situations.